chaseedge/udacity-game-gold-fish/README.md

  - **get_user_games**
     - Path: 'user/{username}'
     - Method: GET
-    - Parameters: username
+    - Parameters: username, active_only
     - Returns: Returns AllUserGames that includes opponent name and urlsafe_game_key.
-    - Description: Returns all games for a given username.
+    - Description: Returns all games for a given username with a flag for active games only.
-      Raises NotFoundException if username is not vaild or user has no games.
+      Raises NotFoundException if username is not valid or user has no games.

  - **get_all_game**
     - Path: 'games'